psycopg/psycopg/docs/basic/tstrings.rst

 Example: nested templates
 -------------------------

-A string template merges literal parts of the query with parameter.
+A string template merges literal parts of the query with parameters.
 It is also possible to pass templates to templates in order to compose more and more complex and dynamic SQL statements.